bpdev97/CS450-MPX/ProgrammersManual.md

 *Return Value:*
 showAll has no return value.

+### CreatePCB()
+*Description:*
+The CreatePCB function creates a PCB with the user input name, class, and priority.

+*Declaration:*
+void CreatePCB(int argc, char *argv[]);

+*Parameters:*
+argc - represents the number of arguments passed from the command line.
+argv - an array of character pointers containing the arguments from the command line.
+Version consumes no arguments.

+*Return Value:*
+CreatePCB has no return value.

+### DeletePCB()
+*Description:*
+The DeletePCB function deletes a PCB with the user input name.

+*Declaration:*
+void DeletePCB(int argc, char *argv[]);

+*Parameters:*
+argc - represents the number of arguments passed from the command line.
+argv - an array of character pointers containing the arguments from the command line.
+Version consumes no arguments.

+*Return Value:*
+DeletePCB has no return value.

 Functions - polling.c
 ---------------------
 polling.c contains the functions necessary to poll user input from the com port.